Saravana-2816/NaturalLanguageProcessing/README.md

-# NaturalLanguageProcessing
-Exploring the world of Natural Language Processing!
-This repository documents my learning journey in NLP, covering text preprocessing, embeddings, transformers, and real-world applications.
-Currently experimenting with fine-tuning models, Named Entity Recognition (NER), and speech-to-text techniques.
-Stay tuned for updates!
+🚀 NLP Learning Journey
+Welcome to my Natural Language Processing (NLP) learning repository!
+This is where I document my progress, experiments, and insights as I dive deeper into the world of NLP.

+📌 About This Repository
+This repository serves as a structured guide to my NLP learning path, covering various concepts, techniques, and real-world applications.
+I will be adding notes, code implementations, and project updates regularly.

+🛠️ Topics Covered
+✅ Text Preprocessing (Tokenization, Stemming, Lemmatization, Stopwords Removal) ✅ Word Embeddings (Word2Vec, GloVe, FastText)
+✅ Transformers & Large Language Models (BERT, GPT, T5)
+✅ Named Entity Recognition (NER)